Product Rewrite and Language Realignment for a Regulated Operations Platform

 01

-Assessed the legacy codebase, delivery bottlenecks, and team capability profile.
+Assessed the old codebase, delivery bottlenecks, and the team's strengths.

 02